 You must register online before using OracleMetaLink.
-After logging into Oracle Meta Link, select Product Lifecycle from the left-hand column.
-From the Products Lifecycle page, select the Certifications button.
+After logging into OracleMetaLink, select Product Lifecycle from the left column.
+From the Products Lifecycle page, click Certifications.
 Other Product Lifecycle options include Product Availability, Desupport Notices, and Alerts.

 Features of OraOLEDB

 This chapter describes components of Oracle Provider for OLE DB (OraOLEDB) and how to use the components to develop OLE DB consumer applications.